 - Attribute the original source and if it is another publication link to that source.

-- Inside Ageing and its affiliates often attends events and we usually pay our own costs; If on occasion attending/covering an event includes travel expenses being paid for by the host then this will be disclosed in the accompanying article/s.
+- Inside Ageing often attends events and we usually pay our own costs; If on occasion attending/covering an event includes travel expenses being paid for by the host then this will be disclosed in the accompanying article/s.

 - Inside Ageing encourages debate and has a comment thread attached to each article.
 Such comments are moderated by the editor and will not be published unless they meet our Promise to Readers and are deemed to add value to the discussion.
 Comments that take aim at people personally will not be published.